 Masks are mandatory while travelling on the coach, around and on the helicopter, and in some places in the lodge (see detailed list, below).
 Masks are otherwise recommended, but not strictly required; we ask that if you are not wearing a mask, you maintain 2 metres (6 feet) of physical distance from anyone outside your cohort.

 When masks are required, guests must wear a surgical-grade mask, or the custom-made Outdoor Research mask provided by CMH.

 Your Cohort & Physical Distancing

-Stay 2 metres (6 feet) away from anyone who is not in your cohort.
-Do everything you possibly can to keep your cohort small.
+Especially when not wearing a mask, stay 2 metres (6 feet) away from anyone who is not in your cohort.
+Do everything you can to keep your cohort small.

 While at CMH, your “cohort” is anyone with whom you’ve had close contact.
 Close contact means you have spent time with someone within 2 metres, without wearing a mask.
 It is critical you keep your cohort small: it should only be the family or friends you’ve travelled to CMH with.